 He is frustrated that there is no process for transferring ownership from potential donor couples who are more than willing to donate their embryos to a couple who desires nothing more than to have their own child.

 “This bill will significantly help us all achieve this goal,” he said.
-“If enacted, it can have a profound impact on the lives of thousands of Texans who have won the fight against infertility, yet still struggle continuously with this issue.”
+“If enacted, it can have a profound impact on the lives of thousands of Texans.
+These people who have won the fight against infertility, yet still struggle with this issue.”

 “Potential recipient couples are waiting to hear that there is a solution that would allow them to receive these embryos, carry them to term, and raise them in a loving environment as their own,” Dr. Silverberg said.
-“This bill takes a significant step toward an ultimate solution whereby ‘extra’ embryos could achieve their potential and infertile couples could resolve their infertility.
+“This bill takes a significant step toward a solution.
+It would allow ‘extra’ embryos to achieve their potential and infertile couples could resolve their infertility.
 That would be a beautiful win-win.”